filakhtov/gentoo-use-docs/gnome-extra/cjs.md

 This flag should be enabled if there are any apps that use Cjs to create GTK+ GUIs.

 ### test
-Start a new Xvfb session and execute the `make check` command inside of it when the main build is completed.
-Run the test suite provided with the source code.
+Start a new Xvfb session and execute the `make check` command inside of it when the main build is completed to run the test suite provided with the source code and check for any regressions.
 This will extend a build time.

-This flag should normally be disabled as it is primarily used by the Gentoo team, testers and developers.
+This flag should normally be disabled as it is primarily used by the maintainers, testers and developers.